Peter Maloney (politician): Political activities in 1980s

 After John Sewell's resignation from Toronto City Council in 1984, Maloney ran in the resulting by-election, but lost to Dale Martin.
-He ran again in the 1985 municipal election, losing to Martin again, and in the 1988 municipal election, losing to Liz Amer.
+He ran again in the 1985 municipal election, losing to Martin again, and in the 1988 municipal election, losing to Elizabeth Amer.

 Although Maloney had been a competitor of lawyer Susan Eng in the 1984 by-election, Eng endorsed Maloney in the subsequent regular elections and the two remained closely allied thereafter.
 In 2007, leaked police documents revealed that in 1991, while Eng was chair of the Toronto Police Services Board, the police illegally wiretapped numerous telephone conversations between Eng and Maloney.
 The police were opposed to Eng's leadership of the board, and Julian Fantino, at the time a superintendent within the force, continued to consider Maloney a security risk.

-He currently resides in Kitchener, where he remains active in politics as president of the Liberal electoral district association in Kitchener South—Hespeler and as executive assistant to MP Marwan Tabbara.
+He currently resides in Kitchener, where he remains active in politics as president of the Liberal electoral district association in Kitchener South—Hespeler and was executive assistant to MP Marwan Tabbara.